BPzeBanshee/GMOSSE/README.md

 How a STG should be made is a balance between the interests of ***you*** as the developer, and the ***audience*** you're targeting with your project.
 I originally wrote this project in 2011 with features that were in vogue at the time and with quite a few influences, but in hindsight the game could be a lot more entertaining.
 It's an engine demo first, good game second, subject to change.

 ### What version of GameMaker does this target ###
-Ideally the latest one (as of writing GameMaker v2024.2).
+Ideally the latest one (as of writing GameMaker v2024.4).
 There is a legacy branch for those interested that contains the last commit of the project when it was still operating on Game Maker Studio 1.4.9999.

+### I pulled straight from the master branch and there's a problem! ###
+Apologies, I do tend to commit checkpoints to the main branch as-is, so for stable learning tagged releases are the way to go! (there aren't any yet, but there will be when the dust settles :))

 ## Special Thanks ##
 This project would not have been possible without the fostered environment of the Development section of [system11's Shmups Forum](http://shmups.system11.org).